remote-collab/remote-collab-rest-api/README.md

 Execute `export AWS_PROFILE=<PROFILE_NAME>` on the shell.
 Replace `PROFILE_NAME` with a valid aws profile definition from `~/.aws/config`

-### Create TLS Cert and Key

-1. CD into `src/main/resources`

-2. Create certificate and key with OpenSSL
-    ```
-    openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout viper-service-remote-collab-admin.key -out viper-service-remote-collab-admin.crt -subj "/CN=localhost" -days 365
-    ```
-    Note that you will be asked for a keystore password.
-Remember this password for later.
-It will be needed for the helm deployment.

-3. Create keystore file from cert and keyfile generated in step 1
-    ```
-    openssl pkcs12 -export -in viper-service-remote-collab-admin.crt -inkey viper-service-remote-collab-admin.key -out keystore.p12 -name viper-service-remote-collab-admin
-    ```

 ### Create ECR Repository in AWS

-If not already done login to your AWS account and create a new `ECR Repository` named `viper/viper-service-remote-collab-admin`
+If not already done login to your AWS account and create a new `ECR Repository` named `viper/viper-service-admin`

 ### Build the service and push it to AWS ECR